inspiredlabs/cwb.us.org/README.md

 - eg: [Jumpman](https://wish.org/michael-jordan-gift) celebrates his 60th in style!
   - By making a **$10m** donation to the Make-A-Wish Foundation it's clear that the charity are having impact and trusted to deliver on their promises – great!
   - **More money in = more granted wishes**, their operation effectively _scales_ in proportion to their capacity.
 Their `Charitable Objectives` get fulfilled in a winner-takes-all feedback loop!
 As they earn funds, it looks like they can grant more wishes.
-  - People looking to donate (to somewhere/anywhere), will follow because they _are_ a trusted pair of hands.
+  - This makes them highly influential.
+People looking to donate (to somewhere/anywhere), simply follow because they _are_ a trusted pair of hands.
 - Can we write a list of our "Micheal Jordans"?
   - here's a list of [50 people](https://www.businessweekly.co.uk/killer50/killer50-profiles) working in tech in Cambridge, England.
 Is there a similar list of `Grant Funders` or `Partner/Collaborators` that we can study?
   - &hellip;do we already have a list?